Steven Broomhead PRESIDENT

 Dr. Phil Cooper TRUSTEE SECRETARY

-Phil is a Nurse Consultant in Dual Diagnosis at 5 Boroughs Partnership NHS Foundation Trust and developed the ‘Feel Good, Play Better, Live Well’ education and awareness session with the support of his colleague Carol Ede.
+Phil is a Nurse Consultant in Dual Diagnosis at North West Boroughs Healthcare NHS Foundation Trust and developed the ‘Feel Good, Play Better, Live Well’ education and awareness session with the support of his colleague Carol Ede.
 Dr Phil Cooper was a co-Founder of State of Mind.
 Phil is an award winning and widely published mental health nurse who has piloted a number of clinical and service innovations.
 He has devised and implemented successful training programmes in the area of substance misuse, mental wellbeing and resilience for Rugby League players, students and communities.
 In 2012 he was awarded the Royal College of Nursing’s Nursing Standard Mental Health Award for his work with ‘State of Mind and in 2013 a Lifetime Achievement Award at the National Positive Practice in Mental Health Awards.
 Phil has delivered the player awareness presentation to all Super League Clubs, Championship Clubs and now with community clubs – helping players to identify how they can improve their mental well-being and encouraging them to ask for help if they need it.